-If people ask me my favourite found footage horror movie, I’ll always respond with The Big Finish and they tend to look at me awkwardly, say they haven’t heard of it then ask what it’s about.
+If people ask me my favourite found footage horror I’ll always respond with The Big Finish.
+Then they tend to look at me awkwardly, say they haven’t heard of it and ask what it’s about.
 It’s kind of difficult to say really.
-My usual response is that it’s along the lines of ‘Imagine an episode of Beadle’s About that goes horribly wrong’.
-But that explanation degrades the concept, downplays the horror element and entirely misses the poignant relevance of the piece in light of too many high school shootings.
+My usual response is it’s along the lines of an episode of Beadle’s About that goes horribly wrong.
+Yet that explanation degrades the concept, downplays the horror element and entirely misses the poignant relevance of the piece in light of too many high school shootings.
 It is the basic gist of the film though.
-The Big Finish is a video diarty from two best friends, Gary and Tom, who are dropping out of college because of a very naive belief that they can go on to become successful filmmakers.
-First though, the boys want to film themselves for a day as they settle some old scores with teachers, girls and bullies, via a series of skits and crude practical jokes (their Big Finish to college, if you will).
+The Big Finish is a video diary from two best friends, Gary and Tom, who are dropping out of college because of a very naive belief they can go on to become successful filmmakers.
+First though, the boys want to film themselves for a day as they settle some old scores with teachers, girls and bullies via a series of skits and crude practical jokes (their Big Finish to college, if you will).
 At first it all starts fairly harmless, but with an expert switch the characters go beyond the point of no return and it enters real horror territory.

-The second half works in stark contrast to the first and is a hell of an emotionally intense horror experience.
+The second half works in stark contrast to the first and is a hell of an emotionally intense experience.
 Note that I’m commenting on the disturbing impact of the violence, rather than bigging up the violence itself.
-This movie isn’t wall and wall blood and guts.
-There are no taboos being broken, and most of the nasty bits take place of screen.
-What is shown is expertly done though.
+This movie isn’t wall to wall blood and guts.
+There’s no taboos broken, and most of the nasty bits take place off screen.
+What’s shown is expertly done though.
 The Big Finish is the all too rare beast of a found footage film that doesn’t have to constantly justify the camera still being on.
-Even when the bodies stack up the characters never forget that they are being filmed and continue to present their every action as larks and hi-jinks.
-It’s horrific seeing these initially fairly loveable characters beating, torturing and ultimately scaring the shit out of other people whilst simultaneously winking at the camera.
+Even when the bodies stack up the characters never forget they are being filmed and continue to present their every action as larks and hi-jinks.
+And it’s horrific seeing these initially fairly loveable characters beating, torturing and ultimately scaring the heck out of other people whilst simultaneously winking at the camera.
 They are not stooping to the bullies’ level as much as it is tunnelling way below.
-It’s all very unpleasant, difficult to watch and above all realistic; something that is welcome in today’s current horror climate where we still get movies trying to out-gross each other.
-But even when they bag a helpless and deeply frightened girl, the possibility of salvation for Tom and Gary is never entirely absent.
-All they have is each other, but their loyalty is what ultimately redeems them as characters.
+The effect is all very unpleasant, difficult to watch and above all realistic; something welcome in today’s current horror climate where we still get movies out-grossing each other by out-grossing each other.
+Yet even when they bag a helpless and deeply frightened girl, the possibility of salvation for Tom and Gary is never entirely absent.
+All they have is each other and their loyalty is what ultimately redeems them as characters.
 As much as being a movie about geeks turned murderers, this is a film about friendship, and loyalty at its most extreme.

 The Big Finish is currently out of circulation, but you should easily be able to track down a second hand copy online.
 Buy it, watch it and spread the word.
 Maybe we can make the awkward looks a thing of the past.